 The positive symptoms of schizophrenia are easy to identify by the clinician.
 They include:

 - Abnormal motor behavior

-Negative symptoms, on the other hand, are more difficult to recognize.
+Negative symptoms are more difficult to recognize.
 Schizophrenia morbidity is related to the negative and cognitive symptoms of the disorder; therefore, it is important to recognize such symptoms and treat them properly.
 The most common symptoms of schizophrenia include diminished emotional expression and avolition.
 Alogia and anhedonia are other negative symptoms that might be experienced by a person with schizophrenia.

-Patients with schizophrenia lack awareness about their illness.
+Patients with schizophrenia lack awareness of their illness.
 The different symptoms of schizophrenia may lead to occupational and social dysfunction.
-Patients might be unable to complete their education or can become unable to hold a stable job.
+Patients might be unable to complete their education or hold a stable job.
 Moreover, patients with schizophrenia find it very difficult to maintain a normal social relationship with a partner.
-Unfortunately, only 20% of patients with schizophrenia report good outcome after starting treatment with antipsychotics.
+Unfortunately, only 20% of patients with schizophrenia report a good outcome after starting treatment with antipsychotics.

 Diagnosis of Schizophrenia

 The diagnosis of schizophrenia can be established by following the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria for schizophrenia: